HipexBV/DeployConfiguration/README.md

 - `SSH_PRIVATE_KEY` Unencrypted SSH key.
 The key needs to have access to: main git repository, private packages and the SSH user.

+### Magento 2
+These variables are only required if Magento composer repository authentication is not configured using `auth.json`.
+- `MAGENTO_REPO_USERNAME` Magento composer repository API username
+- `MAGENTO_REPO_PASSWORD` Magento composer repository API password

 ### Optional
 Email notifications
 - `SMTP_SERVER`